Ali Badavi: International career

 He made his debut for Iran national football team on 1 September 2002 versus Jordan.

 He also played for the Iranian Olympic team during the 2002 Asian Games in Busan, and soon after became a player who was regularly called up to the national team.

 During Iran's 2004 AFC Asian Cup game versus Oman, Badavi and Rezaei began physically fighting with each other in the middle of the game after a series of mistakes.
 Badavi was suspended for 2 games and returned in the semis versus China, where his last minute, close-range miss proved to be costly.
-The following season, he did not have good form and is rarely called up to the national team any more.
+The following season, he did not have good form and was not called up to the national team any more.